 Section 1 Membership.

-To be eligible for membership in PHI THETA KAPPA, ALPHA THETA THETA CHAPTER, a student shall be regularly enrolled in Essex County College and registered for a minimum of six (6) college for the Fall and Winter Semesters in which membership is sought, have accumulated a minimum of 12 college credits, have achieved a Cumulative Grade Point Average (Cum G.P.A.) of not less than 3.60, have no grades below a “C” unless the course has been repeated and a grade of “C” or higher is recorded, secure two faculty letters of recommendation, write a 50 word statement expressing a desire to join and a willingness to serve the local chapter of PHI THETA KAPPA and the college community, and be of good moral character and possess recognized qualities of citizenship.
+To be eligible for membership in PHI THETA KAPPA, ALPHA THETA THETA CHAPTER, a student shall be regularly enrolled in Essex County College and registered for a minimum of six (6) college credits for the Fall or Spring Semesters or three (3) college credits in Summer Term I or Summer Term II in which membership is sought, have accumulated a minimum of 12 college level credits at Essex County College, have achieved a Cumulative Grade Point Average (GPA) of not less than 3.60, have no grades below “C” unless the course has been repeated and a grade of “C” or higher is recorded.

 Section 2 Good standing.

-A student shall remain a voting member as long as he/she is a registered student at Essex County College and maintains a 3.40 cumulative average.
-If a member’s cumulative average falls below 3 40 but not lower than 3.25, the Chapter Secretary will notify the member in writing that he/she will have one semester in which to bring his/her average up to 3.40.
-If the member fails to bring his/her average up to 3 40, the Executive Director will be notified and the member’s name shall be dropped from the national and chapter rolls.
-If a member’s cumulative average falls below 3 25, the Executive Director will be notified and the member’s name shall be dropped from the national and chapter rolls, unless the Executive Board decides in truly exceptional circumstances to consider probation of the member’s future status at the following board meeting.
+A student shall remain a voting member as long as he or she is a registered student at Essex County College and maintains a 3.25 cumulative grade point average.
+If a member’s cumulative average falls lower than 3.25, the Chapter Advisors will notify the member in writing that he/she will have one semester in which to bring his/her average up to 3.25.
+If a member’s average falls below 3.25, the Executive Director will be notified and the member’s name shall be dropped from the national chapter rolls, unless the Executive Board decides that truly exceptional circumstances warrant consideration of future status at the following board meeting.

 Section 3.
 Membership Certificate.

-All members shall receive a certificate of membership signed by the National Executive Director and the ALPHA THETA THETA CHAPTER advisors and stamped with the official seal of PHI THETA KAPPA chapter records New members shall receive a certificate of membership.
+All members shall receive a certificate of membership signed by the National Executive Director and the ALPHA THETA THETA CHAPTER advisors and stamped with the official seal of PHI THETA KAPPA chapter records.
+New members receive a certificate of membership.